-Among the 71 toxigenic C. diphtheriae infections identified, 23 (32%) infections were identified on PCR only.
-Of the remaining culture-positive cases 42/48 (88%) had viable isolates available for further characterisation, the majority of the isolates were from the Western Cape and one isolate was from Mpumalanga.
+Among the 74 toxigenic C. diphtheriae infections identified, 23 (32%) infections were identified on PCR only.
+Of the remaining culture-positive cases 42/51 (82%) had viable isolates available for further characterisation, the majority of the isolates were from the Western Cape and one isolate was from Mpumalanga.
 No isolate was available for the infections reported from KwaZulu-Natal and Gauteng.
 Attempts to culture the organism from an additional case in Mpumalanga are ongoing.

 The phenotypic Elek test (to confirm toxin production) correlated 100% with PCR for those isolates that have had both tox gene PCR and Elek performed (n=31).
-Antimicrobial susceptibility testing showed that 17/52 (32.7%) isolates were intermediately resistant to penicillin with MICs of 0.25 μ I/mI) (MIC range 0.125-0.25 μ g/mI), and 40 of the tested isolates were susceptible to erythromycin (MIC range 0.016-0.125 μ g/mI), using the Clinical and Laboratory Standards Institute (CLSI) guidelines for interpretation (1).
+Antimicrobial susceptibility testing showed that 17/52 (33%) isolates were intermediately resistant to penicillin with MICs of 0.25 μ I/mI) (MIC range 0.125-0.25 μ g/mI), and 40 of the tested isolates were susceptible to erythromycin (MIC range 0.016-0.125 μ g/mI), using the Clinical and Laboratory Standards Institute (CLSI) guidelines for interpretation (1).
 Similarly, using EUCAST interpretation, the 40 isolates were susceptible to erythromycin, and 17/52 (32%) "susceptible with increased exposure" to penicillin (i.e. susceptible at higher doses) (2).
-Twenty-two isolates sequenced to date, all from the Western Cape Province, are all ST906, the same lineage that was first detected in the Western Cape in 2023 and appears to be localised in this province currently.
+All Western Cape Province isolates, sequenced to date, are ST906, the same lineage that was first detected in this province in 2023 and appears to be localised in this province currently.
+The isolate from Mpumalanga is a different lineage (ST824), not previously documented in South Africa.
 Elek, antimicrobial susceptibility testing, and whole genome sequencing (for lineage determination) is ongoing.
 So far, we have not identified any isolates that are toxin gene bearing but not producing the toxin phenotypically - this is determined through correlation of Elek results with PCR results as non-toxigenic toxin-gene bearing (NTTB) isolates would be Elek negative but PCR positive for the toxin gene.